-Pennsylvania pipeline work to resume; Sunoco fined $12M
+Massive gas pipeline project to resume; Sunoco fined $12M

-HARRISBURG, Pa. – Pennsylvania regulators are fining Sunoco more than $12 million for problems with a massive natural gas pipeline project, but letting work resume under a consent agreement.
+HARRISBURG, Pa. – Sunoco has agreed to a $12.6 million fine over problems with a massive natural gas pipeline project, but work will resume under a consent agreement, Pennsylvania regulators said Thursday.

 Continue Reading Below

-The Department of Environmental Protection said Thursday that Sunoco Pipeline has made changes since work on the $2.5 billion Mariner East 2 pipeline was halted Jan.
+The Department of Environmental Protection said Sunoco Pipeline has made changes since work on the $2.5 billion Mariner East 2 pipeline was halted Jan.
 3.

 The 350-mile project has been plagued by spills and leaks of drilling fluid and improper construction methods.

+"Sunoco has demonstrated that it has taken steps to ensure the company will conduct the remaining pipeline activities in accordance with the law and permit conditions, and will be allowed to resume," Environmental Protection Secretary Patrick McDonnell said in a statement.
+"DEP will be monitoring activities closely to ensure that Sunoco is meeting the terms of this agreement and its permits."

-In stopping the work, the state agency said Sunoco demonstrated it couldn't or wouldn't comply with Pennsylvania's clean streams law and other regulations.
+In stopping the work last month, the state agency said Sunoco demonstrated it could not or would not comply with Pennsylvania's clean streams law and other regulations.

+The company said Thursday it agreed to the deal to avoid litigation and resume construction on a major pipeline project.

 Continue Reading Below